ThisisAbhilash/search-typeahead/README.md

-# search Typeahead using Vanilla JS
+# Search typeahead using Vanilla JS
 A simple search typeahead implementation, which allows navigation in filtered result using mouse and keyboard.
 The static content are rendered using **NodeJS Http Server**.